Understanding your environment

 Fire breaks

-Once you know the likely direction a fire will come by understanding such things as the slope of the land and the direction of the prevailing wind, you can create special areas or zones to help stop or at least reduce the speed of a fire front sweeping through the area.
+Once you know the likely direction a fire will come by understanding things like the slope of the land and the direction of the prevailing wind, you can create special areas or zones to help stop or at least reduce the speed of a fire front sweeping through the area.
 These zones are called fire breaks.

-But don't rely on fuel breaks to protect you, your family and your property.
+But don't rely on any fuel breaks to protect you, your family and your property.
 In the event of extreme fire conditions, flying embers can blow across the fire breaks, even very wide fire break zones.
 These embers will create spotfires ahead of the main firefront and so start another fire of their own.

 Timing is crucial